Current members of the National Security Telecommunications Advisory Committee.

 Mr. Peter Altabef

 Mr. Peter Altabef is chairman and CEO of Unisys, which he joined in January 2015.
-He is also a member of the boards of directors of NiSource Inc., EastWest Institute and Petrus Trust Company, LTA; and a member of the board of advisors of Merit Energy Company, LLC.
-Mr. Altabef previously served as president and CEO of MICROS Systems, Inc., until its acquisition by Oracle Corporation and as president and CEO of Perot Systems Corporation, until its acquisition by Dell, Inc. Following Perot System’s acquisition by Dell, he served as president of Dell Services.
-He has been a member of the Americas International Advisory Council of the International Business Leaders Forum and the advisory board of the Institute for Law and Technology of the Center for American and International Law.
-He has served as a member of the board of governors of the Dallas Symphony Association, the associates' board of Children's Medical Center Dallas, and the board of advisors of Dallas Children's Theater, and as co-chairman of the American Heart Association Heart Walk Dallas.
-Mr. Altabef received a juris doctorate from the University of Chicago Law School and a bachelor of arts degree in economics from Binghamton University, SUNY.
+Prior to joining Unisys, Peter served as president and CEO of MICROS Systems, Inc., as president and CEO of Perot Systems Corporation and as president of Dell Services, the information technology services and business process solutions unit of Dell.
+Peter is also a member of the boards of directors of EastWest Institute and NiSource Inc. He is the 2019 recipient of the Federal 100 Industry Eagle Award.
+His professional activities have included membership on the Americas International Advisory Council of the International Business Leaders Forum and the advisory board of the Institute for Law and Technology of the Center for American and International Law.
+His community service activities have included membership on the board of governors of the Dallas Symphony Association, the associates' board of Children's Medical Center Dallas, the board of advisors of Dallas Children's Theater and as co-chairman of the American Heart Association Heart Walk Dallas.
+Peter received a J.D. degree from The University of Chicago Law School, and a B.A. degree in economics from Binghamton University, SUNY.

 Mr. William Brown